Richarda Morrow-Tait

-Richarda "Dikki" Morrow-Tait (22 November 1923 - 17 December 1982) was an English pilot and the first woman to pilot an aircraft around the world, accomplishing the circumnavigation in a year and a day.
+Prudence Richarda Eveleyn "Dikki" Morrow-Tait (22 November 1923 - 17 December 1982) was an English pilot and the first woman to pilot an aircraft around the world, accomplishing the circumnavigation in a year and a day.

 Early life

-Morrow-Tait was the youngest of three sisters.
+Morrow-Tait was born in Ickleton, near Cambridge, Cambridgeshire.
+She was the youngest of three sisters.
 She was educated, between 1932 and 1940, at the Perse School for Girls in Cambridge.

 "Dikki", as she was known, was inspired to fly while at school in the 1930s and began taking flying lessons at Cambridge Aero Club in January 1946, as soon as wartime restrictions allowed.
 She was the first person to receive a post-war civilian pilot's licence in the UK.

-During the Second World War, she was assigned as a temporary stenographer to assist an aeronautical mechanical engineer, Norman Morrow-Tait.
+During the World War II, she was assigned as a temporary stenographer to assist an aeronautical mechanical engineer, Norman Morrow-Tait.
 On 21 July 1945, she married Morrow-Tait.
 In October 1946 they had a daughter, Anna.
 Despite some criticism, Morrow-Tait continued to fly following her daughter's birth.